-- 1. Making the child aware of the physiological clues of what is happening within their body and in their actions.
-Say what you see, labelling the emotion that you see. - 2.
-Shine the light on the behaviour that was inappropriate.
+1. Making the child aware of the physiological clues of what is happening within their body and in their actions.
+Say what you see, labelling the emotion that you see.

+- 2. Shine the light on the behaviour that was inappropriate.
 E.g. 'It's okay to feel cross, but it's not okay to...' - 3.
 Refocusing the behaviour.
 What can we do next time to support you to behave differently?

 This is the point when there will be an agreement between the pupil and adult about what should happen as a consequence.
+All learners are held responsible for their behaviours.